CMsynereo/blog.synereo.com/_posts/2016-04-06-Synereo-Update.markdown

 ### That's all for this week!

+Today’s post was Scribed by Ian Bloom.
+Thank you, Ian!

 **Get involved in the Synereo community, there are bounties for tasks in our [Slack channel](http://slack.synereo.com/)!**